ThePhilgrim/N-Trans/README.md

 ## For Developers

+N-Trans is split into three phases.

+1) In `ntrans_dataprep.py`, sentences from the BNC are processed and, split into N-grams, and written to .csv files in chunks of 300K sentences.

+2) In `ntrans_combine.py`, the frequency of each N-gram is counted with `collections.Counter`.
+The 50K most frequent N-grams are thereafter written to a new .csv file.
+One file is created for each N-gram (2-grams, 3-grams, etc.)

+3) `ntrans.py` is the main program which the end user is exposed to.
+Here, the X most frequent N-grams will be machine translated to a chosen target language, and the source-target pair is written to a .csv file.

+### Development

 It is recommended to work on N-Trans in a virtual environment.

 To set up a virtual environment: